AdobeDocs/campaign-classic.en/help/configuration/using/editing-forms.md

 To modify a factory form, follow these steps:

-1. Extend the related data schema:
+1. Optionally, extend the related data schema:

    1. From the menu, choose **[!UICONTROL Administration]** > **[!UICONTROL Configuration]** > **[!UICONTROL Data schemas]**.
    1. Select a data schema and extend it.
 For example, you can add fields.
 [Read more](extending-a-schema.md).

       >[!CAUTION]
-      > Do not modify the original data in a factory namespace, but rather extend it in a custom namespace.
+      > Do not modify the original data in a factory namespace, but, instead, extend it in a custom namespace.
 The reason is that, during software upgrades, all data in the factory namespaces are overwritten.
 For example, the data in the `xtk`, `ncm`, and `nms` factory namespaces are overwritten.
 The data in your custom namespaces is not modified.

 1. Modify the factory input form:

    1. From the menu, choose **[!UICONTROL Administration]** > **[!UICONTROL Configuration]** > **[!UICONTROL Input forms]**.
    1. Select an input form and modify it.

-    You can directly modify factory input forms.
-During software upgrades, your modifications in factory input forms are merged with the upgrades.
+    You can extend factory data schemas, but you cannot extend factory input forms.
+We recommend that you modify factory input forms directly without recreating them.
+During software upgrades, your modifications in the factory input forms are merged with the upgrades.
 If the automatic merge fails, you can resolve the conflicts.
+[Read more](../../production/using/upgrading.md#resolving-conflicts).

     For example, if you extend a factory schema with an additional field, you can add this field to the related factory form.